holtwick/xobjc/README.md

 XCode4 Integration
 ------------------

-Copy `XObjC Tool.workflow` to `~/Library/Services/`.
+Copy `XObjC4.workflow` to `~/Library/Services/`.
 Now edit the workflow with `Automator` and adjust the path to `xobjc4.py`.
 You can now add a keyboard shortcut to it via the Keyboard settings in the System Preferences tool.
 In XCode4 you can call it via the `Services` menu or via your keyboard shortcut.

-Known Bugs: It does only work for the first tab.
-If someone can help out with a modification of the AppleScript this would be very appreciated.
-Thanks.
+If Growl is installed it will issue also a notification.

 Related
 -------